Printing Mailing Labels#

 A filtered list of labels#

-To print out only a few labels out of a larger table, use a
+To print out only a few labels out of a larger table, you can use the

 IF($State == "CA", 1, 0):